Aaron Lam loves telling stories.

 Aaron's novel for young readers, The Fake-Chicken Kung Fu Fighting Blues, was released in 2018.
 It follows the adventures of a Chinese-Canadian boy who leaves the comfort of Toronto's Chinatown and struggles to find his place in the world.

-In addition to fiction and non-fiction books, Aaron has also written for numerous magazines, including Business $ense, ENGINUITY, Business Link and HWS (Health, Wellness & Safety Magazine)
+In addition to fiction and non-fiction books, Aaron has also written for numerous magazines, including Business $ense, ENGINUITY, Business Link and HWS (Health, Wellness & Safety Magazine).

 His filmmaking credits include The Shaw Festival: Behind the Curtain, which he co-directed with Jeremy Major for PBS, and An Artist of the Grand: Journey Through Festival Country, which he directed for TVOntario.